Play to People’s Strengths at Work: The Top 5 Steps

 Facebook Twitter Email LinkedIn

-It is rare for an athlete to be equally good at every position.
-Yet, at work, some talent management strategies push employees to develop skills that do not align with their unique strengths.
-While we do not recommend doing away with constructive feedback, we do advise managers to recognize and play to people’s strengths at work whenever possible to drive higher levels of employee engagement, productivity, and team satisfaction.
+It is rare for an athlete to excel equally at every position.
+Yet in the workplace, some talent management strategies still push employees to develop capabilities that do not align with their natural strengths.
+While constructive feedback remains important, managers should intentionally recognize and leverage people’s strengths whenever possible to drive higher levels of:

 What the Latest Research Says

-Similar to our organizational culture assessment findings, Gallup found that the ability to play to people’s strengths at work is a far more effective approach to increase employee performance than trying to improve an area of weaknesses.
-Why?
-Because when employees leverage their strengths, they report higher levels of engagement, productivity, and intent to stay at their company.
+• Consistent with our organizational culture assessment findings, Gallup found that the ability to play to people’s strengths at work is a far more effective approach to increase employee performance than trying to improve an area of weaknesses.

 5 Steps to Play to People’s Strengths at Work

-Here’s how to effectively play to people’s strengths at work.
+Here’s how to effectively play to people’s strengths at work to create higher levels of engagement and performance:

 1. Create Strategic Clarity

 To play to people’s strengths at work, the first step is to ensure that your team’s strategy is clear enough, believable enough, and implementable enough to set the context for what people do and how they behave.
-We know from our organizational alignment research that strategic clarity accounts for 31% of the difference between high and low performing teams in terms of profitable revenue, leadership effectiveness, employee engagement, customer loyalty, and employee retention.
+We know from our organizational alignment research that strategic clarity accounts for 31% of the difference between high and low performing teams.

-If you want to play to play to people’s strengths at work, make sure that team goals and accountabilities are clear enough to provide a clear line of sight between every deliverable and the overall company strategy.
+The question to ask: Are team goals and accountabilities clear enough to provide a clear line of sight between every deliverable and the overall company strategy?

 2. Define the Culture Required to Best Execute the Strategy